• Skip to primary navigation

 Christmas in Bergen, Norway

-I hate to betray my home like this, but Bergen is not the place to visit for Christmas.
-I love living in Bergen, however I love it considerably less in the winter, and probably the least over Christmas.
+I hate to betray my former home like this, but Bergen is not the place to visit for Christmas.
+I enjoyed living in Bergen, however I enjoyed it considerably less in the winter, and probably the least over Christmas.
+In fact during my three years in Bergen I always drove far, far away for Christmas.

 What’s wrong with Bergen?
-It doesn’t snow here!
+It doesn’t snow there!

-Yes, we have a Christmas market downtown and the city does look extra pretty decked out in Christmas lights.
+Yes, Bergen has a Christmas market downtown and the city does look extra pretty decked out in Christmas lights.
 But does anyone really want to spend a Christmas trip trudging around in the pouring rain?
 I mean, maybe that would be acceptable if you’re visiting Southern Europe, but I imagine everyone traveling to Norway in the winter expects snow.

-And sure we do sometimes get some snow in Bergen, but snow is rare here in the winter and certainly no guarantee.
+And sure Bergen sometimes does get snow, but snow is rare there in the winter and certainly no guarantee.

 Best: Mosjøen